About Harmony House

 • At Harmony House, we are always evolving to meet the changing needs of our community.
 Over the past few months, we’ve made significant strides in deepening our impact and expanding the support we offer.

-• We’ve also welcomed over a dozen new community groups into Harmony House, broadening the range of support, activities, and cultural experiences available under our roof.
+• We’ve welcomed over a dozen new community groups into Harmony House, broadening the range of support, activities, and cultural experiences available under our roof.
 From wellbeing sessions and recovery support to youth activities and social groups, our centre continues to be a vital base for local action.